apache/hbase-kustomize/dockerfiles/kuttl/README.md

 Building the docker image locally is a little picky because there's lots of input arguments.
 These are managed via the [docker-bake.override.hcl](./docker-bake.override.hcl).

+In order for this image to be usable as a test runner, the `USER` and `UID` in the image must match the local system user.
+This is enabled by default for `USER`.
+However the `UID` must be read from a command and docker bake doesn't support arbitrary shell execution.
+Instead, explicitly pass this value to the build-arg via environment variable.

 Start by creating a buildx context that supports (optionally) multi-platform images.
 If you've created this context previously, it's enough to ensure that it's active via `docker buildx ls`.